-Jail Death Attorneys
+Jail Death Attorneys in Oakland, CA

 Many needless deaths happen in jail to people in custody for relatively minor crimes.
 Due to jail indifference, people die as a result of untreated medical conditions, suicide, violence from other inmates, and violence from jail staff.
 All of these situations can result in a civil rights lawsuit for damages and reforms.
 All of these situations have resulted in cases won by the jail death attorneys at Haddad & Sherwin LLP.